How to paint or seal wood window frames

 Windows and Doors recommended you inspect your windows before winter to prepare for harsher weather conditions.
 August/September time is ideal.

-Tip #2 Treat your wooden windows
+Tip #2 Treat your softwood or hardwood windows

 In terms of how to protect wooden window frames, you are best to treat them as required.